Have any questions? Feel free to contact us:

 When booking a Cervical screening test appointment at Sirona Medical, we will:

 • Confirm that you have received a letter for testing and the date of the letter.
-You will need to bring this letter to your appointment.
-We will ask if you have received an information leaflet about the new programme and HPV screening.
+You will need to bring this letter or the unique number on the letter (CSPID) to your appointment.

 • It is very important that you please read the screening form and consent before you attend for your appointment.
-This is because we must reduce face-to-face consult time.
 The form can be seen https://www.cervicalcheck.ie/ or you can collect a copy of the form at the practice (telephone to arrange collection).

 • When you attend for your booked appointment, you will be asked if you have read and understood the HPV screening and sample taking.
-The nurse may be able to answer some questions however please understand that consultation time must be minimised, so it is important that you read the information in advance.
-You will need to check in for your appointment at the Reception Intercom and you will be asked to bring your mobile phone and to wear a mask throughout your appointment.
-The nurse will also wear Personal Protective Equipment (PPE).
+The nurse may be able to answer some questions.
+You will need to check in for your appointment at the Reception Intercom.

 When your smear is completed, the results are usually available 4-6 weeks.
 You will receive a letter with your results from CervicalCheck and you can contact the practice if you have any queries relating to the results.
 Some women may choose to have a smear outside of the CervicalCheck scheme.
 You may have a smear done privately and there is a fee payable.